sridatla-devops-sme/Devops_SRE_solution/readme.md

      - **Node Metrics:** CPU, Memory, and Disk usage.
      - **Pod & Cluster Metrics:** CPU and Memory usage per pod.
 2. **Alerting:**
-   - Configure Prometheus/Alertmanager rules to trigger alerts for the following scenarios:
+   - Configure **Grafana Alerts** to trigger notifications for the following scenarios:
      - **Application Health Check Failures** (Pod goes down or becomes unready).
      - **OOMKilled Events** (Triggered when the application hits its memory limit).
    - *Bonus:* Route these alerts to a Slack webhook or an email address.